xmey95/gameoflife_opencl/README.md

 ## Performance

 The performance tests were performed on two completely different graphics cards: the **Nvidia GT940M** and the **Intel Graphic Card 520**.
-From the tests emerges as on the Nvidia card we have better results using the hardware cache or use a very large lws while on the intel card the best performances are only with a large lws.

 The tests were done with a 2000x2000 matrix and the method to calculate throughput is:

     //Generation Kernel